 Drew Barton and Andy Ashby started Memphis Made Brewing Company in 2013 with the idea that fresher is better, especially when it comes to beer.

-The two started with six accounts but now sell beer to bars, restaurants, and retail stores throughout Shelby County and North Mississippi.
+The two started with six accounts but now sell beer to bars, restaurants, and retail stores throughout West Tennessee and North Mississippi.